mlgordon/vpc/faq.md

 No, although the name can contain numbers, it must begin with a letter.

-## Are there restrictions on what characters I can use in a VPC name?
+## Are there restrictions on what characters I can use in a name?
 {:faq}

 Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a VSI name.